Michael Griffith: Where is Ted Maher’s Attorney Now?

 Michael was intrigued upon learning that William “Billy” Hayes had been convicted of smuggling hashish into Istanbul, Turkey, for which he was eventually sentenced to a life term in prison.
 Thus, he took a detour to The Land of the Crescent Moon, where he met with the US Ambassador, took on the difficult case, and also came close to negotiating a deal with their government.
 He almost convinced them to let the convict serve the remainder of his reduced 30-year sentence – 25 years – in a US federal prison — almost because Billy escaped before the deal was signed.

 As if that’s not enough, Michael has since testified as an expert witness before the House Committee on Foreign Affairs and negotiated an international treaty signed by more than 35 countries.
-The latter allows American prisoners in foreign nations to serve out their long-term sentences in a US prison, which is significant considering there was no such protocol before he entered the game.
-Moreover, the attorney proudly maintains that since there is a copy of ‘Midnight Express’ in every prison library across the globe, his phone essentially hasn’t stopped ringing since 1977.
+The latter allows American prisoners in foreign nations to serve out their long-term sentences in a US prison, which is significant considering there was no widely used protocol of this nature prior to his involvement.
+Moreover, the attorney proudly maintains that since a copy of ‘Midnight Express’ is in every prison library across the globe, his phone has essentially not stopped ringing since 1977.

 Michael Griffith Proudly Continues to Practice As An Attorney Today

 Over the past five decades, Michael has handled countless prominent international cases, including that of David Daliberti in Iraq after the mechanic had accidentally crossed the Kuwait border.
-Apart from this, there was the criminal suit involving the alleged rape of a minor by two army men in Japan, the trial of Ted Maher in Monaco in connection with Edmond Safra’s death, and many more.
+Apart from this, there was a criminal case in Japan involving allegations of sexual assault against two US servicemen, the trial of Ted Maher in Monaco, who was convicted in connection with the fire that led to Edmond Safra’s death, and many more.
 In fact, according to his own accounts, he has been to more than 40 countries as of writing to represent American clients from all walks of life, which in itself has not been an easy task.

-Michael is currently also (or has been) a member of the Nassau County Criminal Courts Bar Association, the New York State Association of Criminal Defense Lawyers, the Inter-American Bar Association, and the International Association of Prosecutors.
-Moreover, considering his experience, he has given lectures before the International Bar Association, appeared as an expert for Court TV, CNN, as well as other similar networks, and has reportedly recently signed a deal for a television series to be based on his life and career.
+Michael is also (or has been) a member of the Nassau County Criminal Courts Bar Association, the New York State Association of Criminal Defense Lawyers, the Inter-American Bar Association, and the International Association of Prosecutors.
+Moreover, given his experience, he has given lectures before the International Bar Association.
+He also appeared as an expert on Court TV, CNN, and other similar networks, and reportedly recently signed a deal for a television series based on his life and career.
 As for his personal standing, whenever Michael is not working, he loves to travel the globe for fun, enjoy the fruits of his labor by engaging in unique experiences, and spend quality time with his supermodel-turned-entrepreneur wife, Nancy Grigor.
 She was a former leading model signed under the banner of Ford Talent Agency, but she now proudly owns and operates Hamptons Locations, a scouting business for photoshoots and commercials.

 SPONSORED LINKS